stephane-caron/lipm_walking_controller/logs/README.md

 # Stair climbing logs

-You can check a log file from HRP-4 climbing stairs during the industrial demonstrators by running the following command from this directory:
+You can check a log file from HRP-4 climbing stairs during the industrial demonstrator by running the following command from this directory:

 ```sh
 python ./display_logs.py